arosenkranz/scenarios/dd101-developer/02-agent-docker/01-install-agent.md

-"Installing" the Agent container is done by specifying which image to use.
+"Installing" the Agent container is done by specifying which Docker image to use.
 Rather than configuration files, the container Agent relies on environment variables and container labels.

 ### Configure docker-compose.yml